 Melbourne Marathon - Pollen and Air Quality Forecast for Today

 Pollen levels are today low across the route.
-PM2.5 levels along the route are low today at 16/100, well within safe limits for outdoor exercise.
+Air quality along the route is good, with all pollutants at low levels.
 Based on Airmine's forecast, which uses satellite data to calculate exposure every 200 metres along the route, air quality is at its worst 2.0 km after start.

 For long term forecasts and maps, see the Airmine app